haithamaouati/BBQ/README.md

 # BBQ
-A simple bash script to retrieve some quotes of Breaking Bad
+A simple script written in bash scripting uses [Breaking Bad quotes API]() to retrieve some quotes of Breaking Bad